 Our board of directors has established an audit committee, a talent and compensation committee, a corporate governance and nominating committee, and a science and technology committee.
-The composition and responsibilities of each of the committees of our board of directors are described below.
+The composition, responsibilities and the number of meetings held during 2021 of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.